 Your daily practice is to wear sunglasses every time going out, but you still struggle with an irritating glare.
-Think about purchasing a pair of polarized sunglasses.
+Think about purchasing a new pair of polarized shades.
 Wearing sunglasses with polarized lenses built-in, people will get many benefits like enhancing visual clarity and reducing squinting, eyestrain.
 Besides that, polarized lenses provide a high level of UV protection as UV shades.
 The question that comes up is how you identify if the lenses are polarized?

 What are activities that benefit from wearing polarized lenses?

-Polarized lenses are a high-performance feature which makes the file comfortable and enjoyable for outdoor activities or adventures like fishing, boating, water sport, beach sightseeing, biking, car driving.
+Polarized lenses are a high-performance feature that makes the file comfortable and enjoyable for outdoor activities or adventures like fishing, boating, water sport, beach sightseeing, biking, car driving.
 They are not only eliminating the dangerous glare but also improve vision clarity and make the images clearer and sharper in bright sunlight, especially in water environments.

 In case you already owned a loved one, and you do not know or remember whether or not your lenses are polarized.
 Here is a simple guide to testing your glasses to see what they really are.

-Checking label, temples and lenses
+Checking label, temples, and lenses

 Most polarized sunglasses come with a polarized sticker that sticks on the lens surface when you are buying sunglasses online or at a store.
 You will also recognize the word "polarized" printed on the left temple following the model number.
 Some high-end brands even print or etch the letter "P" on one of the corners of the lens.